nidragedd/genetics/sudoku.md

 * ***restart_after_n_generations_without_improvement***: (int) set it to a value greater than 0 to use it.
 Then, the program will automatically restart if there is no improvement on _fitness value for best element after this number of generations

-A new parameter is planned to be used but not yet developed:
 * ***presolving***: (boolean) if True, we can help by pre-solving the puzzle with easy values to find using a pencil mark approach.
 With easy grids, after the pencil mark, everything will be solved and GA does not have to run.